Log1x/acf-composer/README.md

 ## Features

-- 🔥 Encourages clean structuring for creating fields with Sage 10 and ACF.
+- 🔧 Encourages clean structuring for creating fields with Sage 10 and ACF.
-- 🔥 Instantly generate working fields, blocks, widgets, and option pages.
+- 🚀 Instantly generate working fields, blocks, widgets, partials, and option pages using CLI.
 Batteries included.
-- 🔥 Instantly generate re-usable field group partials.
-- 🔥 Blocks and widgets are fully rendered using Blade with a native Sage 10 feel for passing view data.
+- 🖼️ Fully rendered blocks and widgets using Blade with a native Sage 10 feel for passing view data.
-- 🔥 Blocks are automatically generated with `<InnerBlocks />` support.
+- ⚡ Seamlessly [cache](#caching-blocks--fields) blocks to `block.json` and field groups to a manifest.
-- 🔥 Automatically hooks widgets with `WP_Widget` making them instantly ready to use.
+- 📦 Automatically hooks legacy widgets with `WP_Widget` making them instantly ready to use.
-- 🔥 Automatically sets field location on blocks, widgets, and option pages.
+- 🛠️ Automatically sets field location on blocks, widgets, and option pages.
-- 🔥 Globally set default field type and field group settings.
+- 🌐 Globally define default field type and field group settings.
 No more repeating `['ui' => 1]` on every select field.

 ## Requirements